 Richard Bourke took his first degree at University College Dublin and completed his PhD at the University of Cambridge.
 He is co-director of the Centre for the Study of the History of Political Thought, and previously co-directed the AHRC-funded Popular Sovereignty Network.
 In 2016 he was joint winner of the István Hont Memorial Book Prize in Intellectual History.
 He has held a number of visiting positions in Germany and the USA, most recently an Andrew W. Mellon Foundation Fellowship at the Huntington Library in San Marino, and a Visiting Fellowship at the Institute of Advanced Study in Berlin.
 He has reviewed and commented on current affairs for The Financial Times, Prospect Magazine, Standpoint, The Nation, The Literary Review, The Times Literary Supplement and the BBC.

-Richard Bourke’s research has ranged from intellectual to political history, focusing on such topics as enlightenment and romanticism, ancient political thought, and modern Irish history.
+Richard Bourke’s work has focused on the history of political theory, particularly on enlightenment political thought, but also on ancient intellectual history and political ideas in the nineteenth and twentieth centuries.
+He has also written widely on Irish history, above all on the Troubles.
+In addition he has written on various issues in contemporary political thought, ranging from nationalism and conservatism to political judgment and popular sovereignty.
 His principal publications include Empire and Revolution: The Political Life of Edmund Burke and Peace in Ireland: The War of Ideas .
 He has also co-edited Political Judgement, The Princeton History of Modern Ireland, and Popular Sovereignty in Historical Perspective.
-He is currently working on the history of democracy.
+He is currently working on the philosophy of history since Kant, and on the history of democracy.

 - Eighteenth-Century Political Thought

 - Enlightenment Intellectual History

 - Ancient Political Thought